 I think I’m a better person when I’m on vacation.

-I think if I could use one word to describe how I was different on vacation, it would be curious.
+If I could use one word to describe how I was different on vacation, it would be curious.
 I was in a new place, and I was interested to learn what it was about.
 I was visiting friends and their families, and I was curious about how they lived their lives.
 I wanted to know how they grew up, and what their experiences were like.
 I wanted to see where they went to high school.
 I wanted to see family photographs.

 When I got back to my usual life, I noticed a shift.
 I was less open and curious.
 I had my routine, and got back into it.
 I felt more closed off to the people around me.
 To be honest, it didn’t feel that great.

 I don’t want to live my life that way!
 I want to be continually growing and learning.
 I want to be open to new friendships and experiences that might come along.
 I want to be curious about other people and their experiences.
-I want to channel my ‘vacation self’ into my everyday life.
+I want to channel my “vacation self” into my everyday life.

-Discussion: Do you get into a pattern in your life and then just stick to it?
+Do you get into a pattern in your life and then just stick to it?
 Is it possible to remain open and curious, even in day-to-day life?